murphyk/khipu-bayes-talk/slides.md

 $$
 with $c > 0$ the soft-threshold.

-Downweight "unlikely" observations, to avoid overcompensating.
+Downweight "unlikely" observations, to avoid changing posterior too much.

 Provably robust --- can bound the posterior influence function (see paper).